Wilfongjt/lb-sourdough/README.md

 # Setup
-1. Configure
+1. Get Server Running
-   1. Environment (.env)
+   * Environment (.env)
-   2. Manually Configure woden: Run docker-compose
-   3. Get a woden: Curl a worden
+   * Launch docker-compose
+   * Check server connection: Curl a woden
+2. Get Client Talking to Server
+   * Manually configure woden in client environment
-2. Register an Application
+3. Register an Application on the Server
-   1. Create an Application record
+   * Create an Application record
-   2. Check proper application creation: Curl an Application
+   * Check proper application creation: Curl an api-token
+4. Get Application Talking to the RegisterAPI
+   * Manually configure api-token in client environment
 3. Register an Application User record
    1. Create a actor
    2. Check proper actor creation: Curl a actor